 - What should the team do first?

-Webinars are full of polite but disposable material: intros, sponsor mentions, βcan everyone see my screen,β and five-minute detours before the real point appears.
+Webinars are full of polite but disposable material: intros, sponsor mentions, โcan everyone see my screen?โ, and five-minute detours before the real point shows up.

-LinkedIn viewers do not need the full meeting.
+LinkedIn viewers donโt need the full meeting.
 They need the useful part fast.
 A good B2B clip usually:

 - Names the problem